Walter Campbell (judge): Retirement

 After seven years as governor, Campbell retired in July 1992.
 He did not retire quietly, continuing to speak at various functions and publicly opposing Paul Keating's push for an Australian republic in 1993 by writing to the British newspaper The Daily Telegraph.
 He continued his advocacy for the monarchy later that year when launching the second volume of "Upholding the Australian Constitution", stating, "republicanism I think is being used by certain people as a pretext or as a blind or a screen to conceal a deeper purpose or purposes".

 Personal

 Campbell married Georgina Pearce in 1942, and fathered three children, Deborah, Peter and Wallace Campbell.
 He resided with his family in Clayfield, Brisbane while a member of the Supreme Court judiciary and retired to Ascot after leaving Government House.
 He died at age 83, at his home on 4 September 2004 after a short period of illness, and was cremated at the Mt Thompson Crematorium.

 Honours

 Campbell was appointed a Knight Bachelor in 1979, and a Companion of the Order of Australia in 1989.
+In 1993, he was appointed a Fellow of the Royal Historical Society of Queensland.
 On 1 January 2001, he was awarded the Centenary Medal.